-Profile owner provisioning assumes the user of the device (and not a company IT department) oversees device management.
+Profile owner provisioning enables the user to have both a work profile (managed profile) and a personal profile on a device.
 To enable profile owner provisioning, you must send an intent with appropriate extras.
-For an example, use the TestDPC application (Download from Google Play or Build from GitHub).
-Install TestDPC on the device, launch the app from the launcher, then follow the app instructions.
+For an example, install the TestDPC app (download from Google Play or build from GitHub) on the device, launch the app from the launcher, then follow the app instructions.
 Provisioning is complete when badged icons appear in the launcher drawer.

-Mobile Device Management (MDM) applications trigger the creation of the managed profile by sending an intent with action: DevicePolicyManager.ACTION_PROVISION_MANAGED_PROFILE .
-Below is a sample intent that triggers the creation of the managed profile and sets the DeviceAdminSample as the profile owner:
+Mobile Device Management (MDM) apps trigger the creation of the managed profile by sending an intent with the DevicePolicyManager.ACTION_PROVISION_MANAGED_PROFILE action.
+The following command is a sample intent that triggers the creation of the managed profile and sets the DeviceAdminSample as the profile owner:

 Device owner provisioning